 The prose introduction for the Baali clanbook features a supposedly respected abbot having sex with a preteen boy.
 After a few minutes, misshapen maggots begin crawling from inside the boy straight up the man's urethra as the boy, a Baali vampire posing as a mortal, clenches down with his knees to prevent the man from escaping, breaking several ribs in the process as the maggots begin burrowing, feeding, and laying eggs in his abdomen.
 This is only part of how the Baali choose their new initiates.
 At this point, you can stop reading now and count yourself lucky.

 The original Clanbook Tzimisce.
 The illustrations look like what might happen if H. R. Giger and Salvador Dali had been fused into one person.
 Which, come to think of it, is something at least one Tzimisce probably thought about doing.

-True Art Is Angsty: In many ways Vampire Masquerade (along with Warhammer) created the Darker and Edgiermovementof today and the original Gothic Horror of the 90's.
-Thanks to the nihilism of Generation X, depression, punk literature and bleak mindset of the turning of the Millenium is what gave force and shape to this setting.
-Just for example, it was so dark and bleak his force at its peak that Castle Falkenstein and many other Tabletop games were created specifically as an escape for roleplayers who didn't want a dark, soulless, brutal game everytime they touched a dice.
+True Art Is Angsty: In many ways Vampire: the Masquerade (along with Warhammer) created the Darker and Edgiermovementof today and the original Gothic Horror of the 90's.
+The nihilism of Generation X, depression, punk literature and bleak mindset of the turning of the Millenium is what gave force and shape to this setting.
+It was so dark and bleak at its peak that Castle Falkenstein and many other tabletop games were created specifically as an escape for roleplayers who didn't want a dark, soulless, brutal game everytime they touched a dice.